 The lead architect and design team will focus on the emerging design which provides the best possible solution for the site, the best response to the ‘Exploring the Opportunity’ document and on-going stakeholder engagement and the best outcome for the city.

 Emerging Concept Design Consultation

-The lead architect and design team will have considered different design responses to the Development Brief, and will have developed the emerging concept design which they consider provides the best solution for the site and for all stakeholders.
+The lead architect and design team have considered different design responses to the Development Brief, and have developed the emerging concept design which they consider provides the best solution for the site and for all stakeholders.

 Developing Detailed Designs

 The feedback from the concept design consultation will now be used by the lead architect and design team to refine, evolve and develop the designs in more detail.

 Specific Studies/ Surveys

 The design team has updated the social, economic and environmental assessments and impact studies based on the specification of the detailed designs.
 The project team have continued to discuss progress with stakeholders (formal and statutory planning consultees).